Ko Ko Gyi: Saffron Revolution

 Ko Ko Gyi returned to politics shortly after his release.
 In August 2007, he and other activists from the 88 Generation movement marched to protest against high fuel prices.
 The protests led to the Saffron Revolution, largest demonstrations against the military government since 1988.
 On 21 August 2007, he and other prominent activists were arrested again.
 He was detained in prison without trial for more than a year until 28 August 2008.
 On 11 November, he was sentenced to 65 years in prison.
 On 13 January 2012, he was released as part of a mass presidential pardon of political prisoners with nearly 600 other political prisoners from custody.

 Political career

 He was an observer to peace talks at the Myanmar Peace Centre.
 He was a member of Rakhine Investigation Commission to investigate the deadly sectarian violence in Rakhine state.
 On 28 August 2012, Ko Ko Gyi published a collection of political interviews entitled Free Expression (ပြောချင်လို့ပြောခဲ့တာတွေ).

 He had planned to run for a seat in 2015 elections from the National League for Democracy.
 But, to the surprise of many, his name was omitted from the NLD’s candidate list.
+In response, he formed a new party, the People's Party in 2018.

+Since the 2021 Myanmar coup d'état, he has publicly engaged with the military junta, signalling his intention to participate in the junta's planned elections.

+On 27 January 2024, he opened the People's Party's new head office in Yangon after registering on December 29, 2023, and meeting with Min Aung Hlaing on Burmese Independence Day and January 6th.
+However, the People's Party needs to recruit at least 100,000 members in three months and open 100 offices in half of all townships in six months to receive qualifications under the Myanmar Junta's Political Party Registration Law.

+Ko Ko Gyi's People's Party was declared by the junta to be qualified for national competition in the 2025 Myanmar general election.